falconmick/tdd-demo/slides.md

 - NUnit, my test runner and assertion library
-- and FakeItEasy, a mocking library that allows for inline definitions of mocks and also exposes several useful tools for mocking out functionality without having to hand code a mock substitute for a given interface.
+- and FakeItEasy, a mocking library that allows for inline definitions of mocks and also exposes several useful tools to validate how our mocks have been interacted with

 Originally this was going to be live, but then I opened up my mac laptop and remembered all my bindings are windows based and I am 100% completely lost...
-So in the interest of not flapping around like a grounded fish for the next 10 min, I will instead jump to my backup slides for the live demo.
+So in the interest of not flapping around like a grounded fish for the next 10 min, I will instead jump to my backup slides for this demo.

+TIMING FOR SECTION 14: 50s
 -->

 ---